TechStuffBoy/Stanford-C-Test/README.md

 # Stanford-C-Test

-Please dont refer this for anty purpose.
+Please dont refer this for any purpose.
 This purely done for private purpose.